gregoraubrey/bc14_w2d5_hackathon_fetch-athon-room_35_gregor_sarah_isaac/README.md

+**This was the second hackathon we did at School of Code on 20230324.
+See the instructions we were given below.**

 # Fetch Hackathon

 Today, we will be using our newfound skills to make apps that request data from a server.